RhetTbull/osxphotos/API_README.md

 Return True if syndicated photo has been saved to library; returns False if photo is not syndicated or has not been saved to the library.
 Syndicated photos are photos that appear in "Shared with you" album.
 Photos 8+ only; returns None if not Photos 8+.

+### `shared_moment`

+Return True if photo is part of a shared moment, otherwise False.
+Shared moments are created when multiple photos are shared via iCloud. (e.g. in Messages)

 #### `uti`

 Returns Uniform Type Identifier (UTI) for the current version of the image, for example: 'public.jpeg' or 'com.apple. quicktime-movie'.
 If the image has been edited, `uti` will return the UTI for the edited image, otherwise it will return the UTI for the original image.